SUDO-Q

 SUDO-Q is a British game show that was broadcast between 5 December 2005 and 23 March 2007.
 It was hosted by Eamonn Holmes.
 The format was based on a mix of the number puzzle Sudoku and general knowledge questions.

+Production

+Auditions took place in Bristol.
+40 couples progressed from a pool of 140 who auditioned.
+SUDO-Q is a live television show filmed in London.
+Carol Vorderman was considered for the role of host but was "rul[ed] out".
+Eamonn Holmes is the show's host.
+The Daily Telegraphs Matt Warman wrote that the hosting role was "a harmless but woefully unimaginative consolation prize" for Holmes after Des Lynam snagged the host position for the game show Countdown.

+The prize is £2,000 (US$).
+Teams who win can continue to defend for a maximum of five weeks.

 Gameplay

 Three teams of two (originally three) compete.
 There are four rounds in the game.

 Round 1

 The first round is based on general knowledge questions and a 4×4 Sudoku grid.
 Teams are shown the grid, with four numbers already placed.
 Then a square gets highlighted and the teams lock in what number goes in that square.
 The fastest team to lock in the right number gets one point and the right to answer a general knowledge question for another point, and the right to verbally place a number in another highlighted square for one more point, for a maximum of three points.
 The round ends when the entire grid is completed or if there's one square left (not enough to play one more subround).

 In the first series, the team winning the first square got two questions and potentially two squares, thus a possible 5 points.